-If we regularly are conscious of our mistakes we are not believing in the sacrifice for sin that Christ made.
-We have been given a way to live free of the influence of sin in our thoughts.
+If we regularly are conscious of our mistakes, we do not believe in the sacrifice for sin that Christ made.
+We have been given a path to live free of the influence of sin in our thoughts.
 (Hebrews 10:2)

 Believe He is for you when the shouting voice of circumstance attempts to convince you of the contrary.

 God has made a way to cover our brokenness because He seeks love.
 (Proverbs 17:9) When we allow this truth to sink deep into our perception of God, we will find liberation from sin and a greater consciousness of Jesus’ presence in our day.

 Is salvation this simple?
 Yes!
 You only need to believe it.